 - MMS: a system for managing vehicle maintenance.

 - Nominated manager: an individual who has been nominated by a body corporate to act on behalf of the body corporate.

-- Person: for the purpose of accreditation under Part 4 of the Bus Safety Act is an individual or body corporate.
+- Person: for the purpose of accreditation under Part 4 of the Bus Safety Act is an individual or body corporate (see Who can apply?)

 - Pre-trip inspection: an inspection that is completed prior to each operator's first passenger carrying trip each day, and includes as a minimum the inspection elements set out on this page.

-- Vehicle safety inspection: an inspection completed at defined intervals by a qualified person, and includes as a minimum the inspection elements set out in the inspections section on this page.
+- Vehicle safety inspection: an inspection completed at defined intervals by a qualified person, and includes as a minimum the inspection elements set out in the inspections section above.

 - Qualified person for the purposes of vehicle safety inspections, means:

 - a motor mechanic who has completed a motor mechanics apprenticeship and gained a certificate of proficiency or certificate of completion or a person who has been trained overseas and obtained the equivalent qualification in NZ or the city and guilds 1, 2 and 3 from England

 - a person who having been trained overseas, has obtained a Commonwealth tradesman's right, or

 - a person who has had seven adult years trade experience as a motor mechanic and has obtained a tradesman's right, or